Vito-Research/.github/profile/README.md

  ![Vito Intro](https://github.com/Vito-Research/.github/blob/main/Twitter%20post%20-%204.png)

 Vito is creating software that uses vitals to detect infection in realtime.
-Studies show Covid-19 may be detectable days prior to infection using data commonly found on smartwatches.
-While research exists, an easy to use app does not.
+Recent studies have shown how infectious diseases which include but are not limited to, Covid-19 and the common flu, are detectable through changes in data that are being tracked through common smartwatches today.
+As this research gains more and more backing from higher institutions of health and science, it's time to create an application that can be used to help to create a safer environment for all.

 ### Vito has one goal...

-1. Reduce the spread of Covid-19
+1. Using data and analytical methods to come up with conclusive alerts that can warn you about possible illness.

 ### How?